slingshot-finance/RockPaperScissors-test-project/README.md

 # RockPaperScissors test project

 You will create a smart contract named RockPaperScissors whereby:
-Alice and Bob play the classic rock paper scissors game.
+Alice and Bob play the classic game of rock, paper, scissors using their ETH.

 To enroll, each player needs to deposit the right Ether amount, possibly zero.
 To play, each player submits their unique move.
 The contract decides and rewards the winner with all Ether wagered.